The UK Degree Advantage

 Daily Responsibilities

-- Conduct field surveys to collect geological samples and data.
+- Conduct field surveys to collect geological data and samples from various sites.

-- Prepare detailed reports and presentations for clients and stakeholders.
+- Prepare detailed reports and presentations on findings for stakeholders, including government agencies and private companies.